bhaveshj2611/Buzz/README.md

-# Buzz Chat App
+# Buzz - Real Time Chat App

-Buzz Chat is a real-time chat application built with Flutter for the frontend and Node.js with Socket.IO for the backend.
+Buzz is a real-time chat application built with Flutter for the frontend and Node.js with Socket.IO for the backend.
 It allows users to engage in instant messaging with a sleek, modern interface.
 The app leverages the power of PostgreSQL, a robust open-source relational database, for efficient data storage and retrieval.
 Prisma, a next-generation ORM, is used to simplify database operations and provide type-safe database access.

 ## Tech Stack

 - **Frontend**: Flutter
-- **Backend**: Node.js, Express
+- **Backend**: Node.js, Express.js
 - **Real-time Communication**: Socket.IO
 - **Database**: PostgreSQL
 - **ORM**: Prisma